Technically-Tony/Technically-Tony/README.md

-#### My interests lie mostly in Product
 ![My interests lie mostly in Product](https://github.com/Technically-Tony/Technically-Tony/blob/e0956a2b40a87ea0f138541b6b7b2dc9af7a6c69/intro.gif)

+My interests lie mostly in Product.
 I am fascinated with great product outlooks playing a vital role in daily life be it ordering a quick meal, listening to a song you like, looking at an inspired space or design, to digital artistic outputs that start a conversation – all these spirit him to dream up and inspire the pursuit of great ideas.

 Skills: Python3 / Node / Analytics / Visualization / Prototyping / Product Management